yzerlaut/datavyz/README.md

 We illustrate the use of those two environments in the [demo notebook](skjdfh).

-One first design an analysis in a convenient environment, **"dark_notebook"**, to explore data (here using the excellent [Emacs IPython Notebook (EIN)](http://millejoh.github.io/emacs-ipython-notebook/) interface that allows you to run Jupyter notebooks within Emacs).
+One first design an analysis in a convenient environment to explore data, here **"dark_notebook"** (integrated within the excellent [Emacs IPython Notebook (EIN)](http://millejoh.github.io/emacs-ipython-notebook/) interface that allows you to run Jupyter notebooks within Emacs).
 In a final step, one exports the figure, using the **"manuscript"** environment, for its inlusion in a report.

 <p align="center">
   <img src="docs/env-demo.png"/>